 Special Education continues to be a major expenditure.
-The District employs a Special Education Director and in FY 22 continued to use SB 191 to levy funds to pay for a Life Skills teacher, to better meet the needs of the students and the district.
+The district employs a Special Education Director and in FY 23 continued to use SB 191 to levy funds to pay for a Life Skills teacher, to better meet the needs of the students and the district.
 The cost of providing the required educational programs still exceeds the state special education funding, the required local match, and Federal Part B funding that we receive.
 The result is a decrease in funding available for the general education program.
-The Elementary special education expenses exceeded funds available by \$215,194 and the High School special education expenses exceeded funds available by \$59,212.
+The Elementary special education expenses exceeded funds available by \$221,731 and the High School special education expenses exceeded funds available by \$72,965.

-Elementary High
+Elementary

-SPECIAL EDUCATION School School
+SPECIAL EDUCATION School High School

-State Allowable Cost \$ 133,944 \$ 67,586
+State Allowable Cost \$ 155,644 \$ 71,354

-Required District Match 41,371 22,303
+Required District Match 42,666 23,547

-Federal Part B 132,373 62,794
+Federal Part B 123,090 68,328

-Tuition Fund 89,545 8,859
+Tuition Fund 101,441 5,963

-TOTALS \$ 397,233 \$ 161,542
+TOTALS \$ 422,841 \$ 169,192

-District Expenses \$ 612,427 \$ 220,754
+District Expenses \$ 644,572 \$ 242,157

-In FY 22 the Food Service Department served breakfast and lunch in the elementary/middle school building and the high school building.
-Expenditures in the Food Service Fund were \$449,250 and revenues were \$549,671.
-In response to the Covid-19 pandemic, the Food Service Department operated under the Seamless Summer Option, allowing all students to participate in free meals.
-The Seamless Summer Option boosted Federal revenues.
+In FY 23 the Food Service Department served breakfast and lunch in the elementary/middle school building and the high school building.
+Expenditures in the Food Service Fund were \$395,163 and revenues were \$386,945.
 After observing increased food prices and experiencing a labor shortage, the District increased all meal prices by \$0.50 for the 2022-23 school year.
 Expenditures and revenues will continue to be monitored.
 Staffing adjustments and/or meal prices may need to be adjusted in the future.

-The District passed general fund levy elections in May 2020.
+The district passed general fund levy elections in May 2020.
 The majority of the funds were used to improve staff salaries.
-Given increasing operational costs and fluctuating enrollment, sustainable funding will be necessary to maintain desired staff levels and programs and to continue the District's desire to improve teacher salaries, maintain staff, and keep class sizes low.
+Given increasing operational costs and fluctuating enrollment, sustainable funding will be necessary to maintain desired staff levels and programs and to continue the District's desire to improve staff salaries, keep class sizes low and attract students.